polysquare/cmake-unit/README.md

 #### Discovering tests and running them ####

-Tests can be discovered by using the `cmake_unit_discover_tests_in` function.
-Namespace should be set to the namespace that your tests live in (each test function name is prefixed by its namespace).
-RETURN_LIST is a variable that stores the discovered test names.
-You can add further tests to this list if they're not trivial to auto-discover (for instance, they are table-generated).

 `cmake_unit_init` is what handles the registration and running of each discovered test function.
-It takes a list of test function names as the value to its `TESTS` keyword argument.
+It takes a namespace as the argument to the keyword NAMESPACE.
+This is the name each test is prefixed with (followed by _test).
+Any function matching the pattern ^${namespace}_test_.*$ will be automatically registered.
 It also takes a list of files considered to be candidates for code coverage as `COVERAGE_FILES`.

 As an example, see the following:

-    cmake_unit_discover_tests_in (namespace ALL_TESTS)
-    cmake_unit_init (TESTS ${ALL_TESTS}
+    cmake_unit_init (NAMESPACE namespace
                      COVERAGE_FILES "${PROJECT_DIR}/Module.cmake")

 ### CMakeUnit ###